 Military veterans wanted creation of CDS post: Rajnath

-The event was also attended by the first Chief of Defence Staff Gen Bipin Rawat and Army Chief Gen M M Naravane.
+The event was also attended by the first Chief of Defence Staff Gen Bipin Rawat.
 Rajnath Singh said Army veterans had contributed to nation-building in a big way.

 “Your welfare is the priority for our government,” he said.
 “When I was home minister, I did for them whatever I could,” he said, in an apparent reference to those who retire from paramilitary forces.